 Looking Ahead - CEO/GM Sean J. Vanslyke

-A Blog by SEMO Electric's CEO/GM Sean J. Vanslyke
+SEMO Electric's CEO/GM Sean J. Vanslyke

 In May, SEMO Electric Cooperative’s Carl Eftink, Dennis Fowler, Glen Cantrell and I joined other cooperative leaders from Missouri to take part in the National Rural Electric Cooperative Association’s 2015 Legislative Conference in Washington, D.C.
 The goal of the conference was to meet face-to-face with federal legislators and staff members to discuss various issues facing electric cooperatives and to ask for their support.
 We had about 10 meetings.